Josh Dolling: Professional

 In early 2022, Dolling signed with MLS Next Pro side St. Louis City SC 2 ahead of their inaugural season.
 His contract option was declined by St. Louis following the 2022 season.

 On 23 December 2022, it was announced that Dolling would join USL Championship side New Mexico United for their 2023 season.
+On 20 July 2023, Dolling was loaned to USL Championship side Las Vegas Lights for the remainder of the 2023 season.

+Dolling joined Spokane Velocity on 5 January 2024, ahead of the club's inaugural USL League One season.
+Spokane opted not to renew his contract following their 2024 season.

+Dolling joined National League South side AFC Totton in August 2025 for The Stags' first ever season at Step 6 of the English football pyramid.